git-for-windows/git-for-windows.github.io/README.md

 4. Run `grunt` to generate the files
 5. Run `grunt connect`
 6. Open `http://localhost:4000` in your favorite browser to check the changes.
+## Contribution
+Feel free to contribute in this project.Suggest if any improvement needed.